 Rear legroom and headroom are snug in the Altima at 895 mm and 932 to 937 mm, respectively.
 The cargo room is about average at 437 litres.

 The last-generation Mazda6 arrived in 2014 and ran through 2021 before getting discontinued.
 Through those years, it went through some light updates and powertrain upgrades.

-The most recent Mazda6 had two powertrain options, starting with a 2.5-litre four-cylidre unit with 186 hp and 185 lb-ft of torque.
-The big upgrade in 2021 was the new 2.5-liter turbocharged four-cylindre engine with up to 250 hp and 320 lb-ft of torque (93 octane fuel).
+The most recent Mazda6 had two powertrain options, starting with a 2.5-litre four-cylinder unit with 186 hp and 185 lb-ft of torque.
+The big upgrade in 2021 was the new 2.5-litre turbocharged four-cylinder engine with up to 250 hp and 320 lb-ft of torque (93 octane fuel).
 Sadly, you’ll only find this in the 2018 through 2021 models.